 Kyowa Filter Units are an innovative erosion control and slope stabilization measure.
-In fact, they allow smaller aggregate gradations to behave like large boulders.
-Furthermore, these marine-grade polyester nets come in a variety of sizes and weave.
+They allow smaller aggregate gradations to behave like large boulders.
+Furthermore, these marine-grade polyester nets come in a variety of sizes and weaves.
 Consequently, providing a solution that resists the forces of both earth and water.

 - Protect new construction

 - Mitigate scour holes at or near critical structures

 Features and Benefits of Hard Armor Erosion Control Capabilities:

 - Firstly, the flexible nature allows the units to conform to non-uniform surfaces and respond to small settlements over time without failure

 - Filled on-site with aggregate to provide a mixture of advanced technology and local materials for quick installation and maximum cost-effectiveness